 Give yourself a hard out.

 Bedtime in the age of quarantine is more important than ever.
-It’s the only time you have to yourself or to be one-on-one with your spouse, so don’t let it fall to wayside.
+It's the only time you have to yourself or to be one-on-one with your spouse, so don't let it fall to wayside.
 Taking care of yourself whether through journaling, going on a solo walk, taking a long bath or getting your house in order after a long day is of the utmost importance during these times.
+We have an early to bed routine where we bathe and put on our favorite La Paloma Girl's Nightgowns and have the girls in bed by 7 most nights.

 What's been working for your family?
 I would love to hear more about your routines and new rhythm.